arclabs561/ai-visual-test/examples/marimo/README.md

-# Marimo Notebook Examples for ai-browser-test
+# Marimo Notebook Examples for ai-visual-test

-These notebooks demonstrate how to use `ai-browser-test` in interactive Python notebooks using [marimo](https://marimo.io).
+These notebooks demonstrate how to use `ai-visual-test` in interactive Python notebooks using [marimo](https://marimo.io).

 **Status**: ✅ All notebooks have been reviewed and updated to match the actual API signatures and return types.